omgnetwork/omgnetwork.github.io/docs/quick-start-process-exit.md

 <img src="./assets/process-exits-confirmed.png" width="500">

 Congratulations!
 You've performed an end-to-end process of transacting on the OMG Network.
 If you would like to learn more, continue on to the `Integration` section.

+> To learn more about process exits, check out the documentation [here](process-exits).